Guardian-App-arch/Guardian-/README.md

 # Guardian-
-Guardian is a solution solving app that is used to save individuals in potential danger by sending an emergency alert to a registered contact
+Guardian is an AI powered  solution solving app that use sensors to gather information from the environment and processes it and uses that informati to save individuals in potential danger by sending an emergency alert to a registered contact